Windrush Compensation Scheme factsheet - June 2021

 In December 2018, the Home Office established an Urgent and Exceptional Payments process for those members of the Windrush generation who had an urgent and exceptional need in advance of the Windrush Compensation Scheme.

 The process remains open for those who need it.
-The total value of the payments approved to date is £46,795.08.
+The total value of the payments approved, to the end of February, is £104,338.58.

 But this is just one way we help those in urgent need.
 There is also a dedicated Vulnerable Persons Team (VPT) to provide help and advice for more vulnerable people.
 This service also helps people: